Sightings

 Which direction should I look to see the ISS from Casablanca?

-For the next pass, look toward the WNW as it rises and follow it across to the N. The ISS always travels roughly west-to-east and crosses in two to six minutes — no telescope needed, it looks like a bright, steady star moving steadily across the sky.
+For the next pass, look toward the N as it rises and follow it across to the ENE.
+The ISS always travels roughly west-to-east and crosses in two to six minutes — no telescope needed, it looks like a bright, steady star moving steadily across the sky.

 How bright does the ISS get over Casablanca?